kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/14_chapter_XIII.md

 In the meanwhile those on the ridge had lost no time, even though the weather had again turned adverse.
-The guides and porters, free from the encumbrance of luggage, left the tents m the morning bent on exploring a good stretch of the ridge to find out if it offered a chance of ascent before fetching up more impedimenta, perhaps uselessly.
+The guides and porters, free from the encumbrance of luggage, left the tents in the morning bent on exploring a good stretch of the ridge to find out if it offered a chance of ascent before fetching up more impedimenta, perhaps uselessly.
 They climbed rapidly to the saddle, then on up the couloir by the rope left, there the day before.
 This height gained, they